kevinmutwiri/soft-skills/week2/coreValues/README.md

 ### **Adventure**

+> I boldly venture where no one has ever been

 * I am **not afraid to dream**, and I **boldly venture** where no one has ever been and set **wildly ambitious goals**.
 * I believe it is **better to fail** while trying to achieve something **extraordinary**, than to **succeed** at something ordinary.
 * I see life as a **joyous opportunity** to live.

 ### **Initiative**

+> I get stuff done

 * I do not ask for **permission**, but might ask for **forgiveness** later.
 * I go the **extra mile** and **do what it takes** to achieve our goals.